Intro: Shofar Horn

 Step 2: Measure and Draw

 Once the box is fully opened draw a diagonal line across.
-Then make the next line one quarter apart at the top and the quarters apart at the bottom.
-Cut just inside the line so the poem doesn't show.
-The cutout peeve will look like a tie shape.
+Then make the next line one quarter width apart at the top and three quarters width apart at the bottom.
+Cut just inside the line so the lines don't show.
+The cutout peice will look like a tie shape.

 Step 3: Curling